misterfocusth/misterfocusth/README.md

 ## 👋 - About Me

 Passionate 1st Year student studying Information Technology at King Mongkut’s Institute of Technology Ladkrabang (KMITL) - Bangkok, Thailand, with a demonstrated history of working and experience in Full-Stack Software Development, by using a Bachelor of Science (B.Sc.) in Information Technology knowledge.
 I am experienced and focused on Web Application / Back-end / Mobile Application and Blockchain Development.
-- ℹ️ for more information about me or my resume please visit: https://bit.ly/sila-pak-resume

 ## 💼 - Programming Skills & Technology Stack

 - Languages : JavaScript & TypeScript, Python, NodeJS, Java, HTML & CSS